-Being a Co-operative Academy
+Being a Co-Operative Academy

-What is a co-operative academy trust?
+What is a co-operative Academy?

 There are a number of important characteristic of being a Co-operative academy.
 These include

 - signing up to the Co-operative movement values and principles,